Crossplay Acceptable Use Policy

 - Other abusive, unlawful, or persistent conduct that we or other users deem objectionable

-- Doing anything that could disable, damage or change the functioning or appearance of Crossplay, circumvent any restriction, condition, or technological measure that controls access to Crossplay or otherwise compromise the security or operation of Crossplay or the New York Times’ systems
+- Altering or hacking the game software – for example, doing anything that could disable, damage or change the functioning or appearance of Crossplay, circumvent any restriction, condition, or technological measure that controls access to Crossplay or otherwise compromise the security or operation of Crossplay or the New York Times’ systems

 - Attempting to entice or promote any of the above.